 Hyatt’s all-inclusive resorts range from family-friendly Ziva properties in Mexico and the Caribbean to luxury Miraval resorts in stateside destinations like the Berkshires, Austin and Arizona.

-Hyatt’s all-inclusive resorts offer tremendous value, with rates starting at just 12,000 points per night.
-Of course, Hyatt now utilizes peak and off-peak pricing, so award rates will vary depending on your travel dates.
-That being said, you can book up to six nights at a Hyatt all-inclusive resort with 80,000 Ultimate Rewards points.
+Hyatt's all-inclusive resorts offer tremendous value, with rates starting at just 12,000 points per night.
+Hyatt does peak and off-peak pricing, so award rates will vary depending on your travel dates.
+That being said, you can book multiple nights at a Hyatt all-inclusive resort with 60,000 Ultimate Rewards points.

-West Coast to Hawaii with British Airways Avios
+4. West Coast to Hawaii With British Airways Avios

 Since British Airways prices out awards by distance and segment, the best use of Avios is for direct flights (the shorter, the better).
 One great way to redeem Ultimate Rewards points is for economy tickets from the West Coast to Hawaii.
-This will set you back just 26,000 Avios roundtrip.
-With 80,000 Ultimate Rewards points, you could book a total of three tickets with miles to spare.
+This will set you back around 32,000 Avios roundtrip.
+With 60,000 Ultimate Rewards points, you could easily book a ticket with miles to spare.

-Sometimes Flying Blue offers even lower fares through Promo Rewards.
-These are fares get discounted by as much as 50%.
-Be sure to check out Promo Rewards regularly, as they get updated monthly.
+At times, Flying Blue offers even lower fares through Promo Rewards.
+These fares sometimes get discounted by as much as 50%.

-Book Bargain Flights from the East Coast to Ireland with Aer Lingus
+7. Bargain Flights From the East Coast to Ireland With Aer Lingus

-British Airways isn’t the only Avios program offering outstanding value on award tickets.
-Aer Lingus prices out flights between the East Coast, Midwest and parts of Ireland for just 13,000 Avios each way.
+British Airways isn't the only Avios program offering outstanding value on award tickets.
+Aer Lingus prices out flights between the East Coast, Midwest and parts of Ireland starting at 13,000 Avios each way.

-Considering most U.S.-based loyalty programs will charge at least 30,000 miles each way, that’s a fantastic deal.
-Aer Lingus lets you book a roundtrip ticket for less than half that price.
+Considering most U.S.-based loyalty programs charge at least 30,000 miles each way, that's a fantastic deal.
+Aer Lingus lets you book a round-trip ticket for less than half that price, in some cases.
 Needless to say, this is an excellent way to put your Chase Ultimate Rewards to good use.

 People often overlook Ultimate Rewards Travel as a means to redeem points.
 After all, conventional wisdom dictates that point transfers are the best way to maximize rewards.
 While that is generally true, the Ultimate Rewards Travel portal can offer exceptional value.

-With the Chase Sapphire Preferred’s sign-up bonus, you’ll have at least $1,000 worth of spending power at your disposal when you use your points to book travel.
+With the Chase Sapphire Preferred's sign-up bonus, you'll have at least $750 worth of spending power at your disposal when redeemed for travel through Chase Ultimate Rewards®.

 Flying international business class is exciting (and sometimes necessary if you want to arrive well-rested).
-Still, it’s not the only way to enjoy a flatbed seat.
-For just 23,000 Singapore Krisflyer miles one-way, you can book United’s Polaris business class on a domestic flight.
+Still, it's not the only way to enjoy a flatbed seat.
+For around 25,000 Singapore Krisflyer miles one way, you can book United's Polaris business class on a domestic flight.

 The best way to maximize this experience is to book a transcontinental flight.
 That way, you get to spend as much time enjoying this premium seat as possible.
-For 46,000 miles roundtrip, it’s well worth it, considering United charges at least 50,000 miles.
-With dynamic pricing in place, the redemption rate can fluctuate greatly.
+Just bear in mind that with dynamic pricing, the redemption rate can fluctuate greatly.

 JetBlue is one of the more pleasant domestic carriers to fly with.
 Yet, it offers reasonable fares on its extensive route network.
-This is especially true for flights to the Caribbean, where fares can be as low as $250 roundtrip or under 20,000 TrueBlue points.
-That’s significantly less than most loyalty programs will charge for a flight to the Caribbean.
+This is especially true for flights to the Caribbean, where fares can be less than 20,000 TrueBlue points.
+That's significantly less than most loyalty programs will charge for a flight to the Caribbean.